rschooley/minimus/README.md

 ## Install
-Minimus is currently not available through npm.

-The project can be loaded by adding the following to your package.json file:
+The project can be install with npm.
+In the package.json file add:

 ```javascript
 {